By Chet Yarbrough

-For those who are not familiar with the meaning of media trolls, they are people who use the internet to create discord by writing or saying something that is controversial.
+For those who are not familiar with the meaning of #media Trolls, they are people who use the internet to create, no matter what, discord by writing or saying something false and misleading.

 Of course, what is said in the media does not have to be true.
 The difference is, the measure of success on the internet is an increase in the number of clicks one receives and the number of follower’s gob smacked by the messenger.
 It has zero to do with truth.

 The internet lists 8 of the greatest internet trolls of all time.
-Their media names are irrelevant, but their followers are legion.
+Their media names, like QAnon, are irrelevant but their duped followers are legion.
 All hide behind the rubric of a free press.

 Trolls argue truth is fungible because of inherent bias in the messenger.
 At best, trolls view their role is to mitigate corporate and government brain washing; at worst, they create a forum for massing hate and discrimination.